 Dedicated MDCT or MR angiography can depict the pseudoaneurysm as a well-delineated rounded structure originating from the donor artery.
-High-attenuation or high-signal-intensity thrombus may be seen within the sac on unenhanced CT scans and fat-suppressed T1-weighted MR images.
+High attenuation or high signal intensity thrombus may be seen within the sac on unenhanced CT scans and fat-suppressed T1-weighted MR images.

-There may be features of haemorrhagic pancreatitis.
+There may be features of hemorrhagic pancreatitis.